popgendad/popbam/README.md

 COMPILING THE SOURCE CODE
 -------------------------

-Once downloaded, you can extract the popbam/ directory using the command

-	dgarriga-POPBAM-<version>.tar.gz

-or

-	unzip dgarriga-POPBAM-<version>.zip

-Move into the POPBAM source code directory by
+Once, the repository is cloned, move into the POPBAM source code directory by

 	cd popbam